Innovimax-SARL/QuiXDM/README.md

 data model | low level XML | low level XML | low level XML | XPath Data Model handle sequence | no | no | no | **yes**

-# How does it works
+# How does it works?
 We minimize (as the XPath Data Model requires it) the number of XML information we manage
 ```ANTLR
   // Here is the grammar of events